A Weight-aware-based Multi-source Unsupervised Domain Adaptation Method for Human Motion Intention Recognition: Experiments

-Fig. \ref{fig4} (a) gives the relationship between classification accuracy and the number of classifiers $K$ on ENABL3S and DSADS datasets.
-This shows that it's not that the more classifiers there are, the better the classification performance.
+\tc{Table \ref{ablation} shows the relationship between the classification accuracy and the number of classifiers $K$, and the relationship between classification accuracy and trade-off coefficient $\eta$ on ENABL3S and DSADS datasets.
+This suggests that the increase in the number of classifiers $K$ does not necessarily lead to improved classification performance.
 Compared with the accuracy of $5$ classifiers, the accuracy of $25$ classifiers decreases by $1.56\%$ and $5.61\%$ for ENABL3S and DSADS datasets respectively.
-For lightweight networks, only by selecting an appropriate number of classifiers can classification performance be effectively improved.
-Fig. \ref{fig4} (b) shows the relationship between classification accuracy and trade-off coefficient $\eta$ on ENABL3S and DSADS datasets.
-The results indicate that too large or too small trade-off coefficient $\eta$ will decrease the performance of the algorithm.
-The relatively optimal parameters for $K$ and $\eta$ are both $5$ on ENABL3S and DSADS datasets.
+For lightweight networks, classification performance can be effectively enhanced by selecting an optimal number of classifiers.
+Moreover, the results indicate that the relatively optimal parameters for $K$ and $\eta$ are both $5$ on ENABL3S and DSADS datasets.
+If coefficient $\eta$ is too small, the network's fitting ability will improve, but its generalization capability will decline.
+Conversely, if coefficient is too large, the generalization ability will increase, while its fitting ability will diminish.
+Therefore, too large or too small coefficient $\eta$ will decrease the performance of the algorithm.}